herudi/maze/docs/cli.md

 ### Deploy To Deno Deploy

-- Add, commit and Push to github.
+- Create new repo and push to github.
 - Go to https://deno.com/deploy and signup.
 - Add new project, fill in the project name and create.
 - Deploy from github and continue.
-- Add repository and Github Action.
+- Add repository and select Github Action.
 - Linking.

 Back to project